 Fresh chicken is a staple in my home, as it is for many households.
 It’s a versatile and affordable food, low calorie and quick, and easy to prepare.
-Plus it is so delicious, even the kids love it.
+Plus, it is so delicious even the kids love it.
 When it comes to cooking meat, chicken might be the ultimate meal.
 But that doesn’t make the poultry aisle at the grocery store any easier to navigate.
 Should we choose boneless or bone-in?
 What’s free-range?
 How do I know if it’s fresh?
 What exactly does organic chicken mean?
-We’ve listed nine things you should consider to hopefully make buying raw chicken a little easier.
+We’ve listed nine things you should consider to hopefully make buying raw chicken a little easier and through in three easy chicken recipes to add to your dinner rotation.

 1. Determining Freshness